 Ultimately, if you want to sail in the Mediterranean on a gulet, make sure you’re hiring a yacht that’s capable.
 Just ask your charter broker for the best gulets available for sailing.
 We know which gulets are motor yachts primarily and which are true motorsailers.

-Gulet Charters in Turkey
+Turkey Gulet Charters

 Since the 1920s and 1930s, gulet charters have been popular along Turkey’s southwestern coast, the so-called Turkish Riviera.

 A charter in southern Turkey is an absolutely delightful experience.
-The region’s crystal-blue and sapphire waters (it’s often called the Turquoise Coast), along with quiet, upscale resort towns and historic Ottoman Empire sites make the Turkey a yachter’s haven.
-Around each corner and in every port of call, yacht guests can find new shops, historic sites, restaurants, beaches and natural landmarks to explore.
+The region’s crystal-blue and sapphire waters (it’s often called the Turquoise Coast), along with quiet, upscale resort towns and historic Ottoman Empire sites make Turkey a yachter’s haven.
+Around each corner and in every port of call, yacht guests can find new shops, historic sites, restaurants, beaches, and natural landmarks to explore.
 A sample itinerary takes guests along all of the Aegean Coast hotspots, including:

 - Bodrum – A beautiful, historic village